Moulik-Budhiraja/instagram-chat-bot-with-python-and-selenium/readme.md

 * Chrome webdriver

 It is recommended that the python file is placed in it's own folder

+If login fails delete "login info.json" and try again